-- A noun phrase consists of a noun and its modifiers. - Modifiers include articles, adjectives, and other elements that provide more information about the noun. - The happy cat - Two delicious slices of pizza last week prepositional phrases last lesson
+- A noun phrase consists of a noun and its modifiers. - Modifiers include articles, adjectives, and other elements that provide more information about the noun. - The happy cat - Two delicious slices of pizza prepositional phrases noun phrases have modifiers verb phrases have helping verbs verbs verbs - what we know

-- A prepositional phrase begins with a preposition and includes a noun (or pronoun) called the object of the preposition. - It provides information about the relationship of the noun to the rest of the sentence. - on the table - under the bridge verbs verbs - what we know
+- A prepositional phrase begins with a preposition and includes a noun (or pronoun) called the object of the preposition. - It provides information about the relationship of the noun to the rest of the sentence. - on the table - under the bridge